Carlton E. Lemke

-He is also known for his contribution to game theory.
+He is then also known for his contribution to game theory.
 In 1964 Lemke (with J. T. Howson) constructed an algorithm for finding Nash equilibria the case of finite two-person games.
 For this work Lemke received in 1978 the John von Neumann Theory Prize.

 He was elected to the 2002 class of Fellows of the Institute for Operations Research and the Management Sciences.